 IBM suspends ads on X after corporate ads appeared next to pro-Nazi content

-The report comes a day after Musk endorsed an antisemitic post on X
+Advertisers have fled the site since Musk bought it and reduced content moderation

-(Reuters) - IBM said it had immediately suspended all advertising on Elon Musk-owned X after a report found its ads were placed next to content promoting Adolf Hitler and the Nazi Party.
+(Reuters) – IBM on Thursday said it had immediately suspended all advertising on Elon Musk-owned X after a report found its ads were placed next to content promoting Adolf Hitler and the Nazi Party.

 The report comes a day after Musk endorsed an antisemitic post on X that falsely claimed members of the Jewish community were stoking hatred against white people.

-Media watchdog Media Matters said it found that corporate advertisements by IBM, Apple (AAPL.O), Oracle (ORCL.N) and Comcast's (CMCSA.O) Xfinity were being placed alongside antisemitic content.
+Media watchdog Media Matters said it found that corporate advertisements by IBM, Apple, Oracle and Comcast's Xfinity were being placed alongside antisemitic content.

-"IBM has zero tolerance for hate speech and discrimination and we have immediately suspended all advertising on X while we investigate this entirely unacceptable situation," IBM said in a statement.

-Apple, Oracle and Xfinity did not immediately respond to requests for comment.

 "When it comes to this platform - X has also been extremely clear about our efforts to combat antisemitism and discrimination.
 There's no place for it anywhere in the world - it's ugly and wrong.
 Full stop," said Yaccarino.